cosfer2804/Projects-Repository/CitiBike/README.md

 ## Tools and methods

 ### Trello - using agile method (Kanban)
 Trello is a visual work management tool.
 I used trello to organize and manage the activities, I divided the activities into four main groups: goal, to do, doing, done.
-Check my [trello](https://trello.com/b/eMcFFJ4D/final-project-ironhack)

 ### Github
 Github is a code hosting platform for version control and collaboration.
 I used it to share the files and keep a backlock of the updates.
 Check my [repository](https://github.com/cosfer2804/ironhack_final_project)